lankahsu520/beeX/README.md

 ```

 # 6. License
-beex is under the New BSD License (BSD-3-Clause).
+beeX is under the New BSD License (BSD-3-Clause).

 # 7. Documentation